isc-projects/stork/doc/usage.rst

 To stop monitoring a machine, go to the ``Machines`` list, find the machine to stop monitoring, click on the triple-lines button at the right side, and choose ``Delete``.
-This will terminate the connection between the Stork server and the agent running on the machine, and the server will no longer monitor that machine; however, the Stork agent process will continue running.
-Complete shutdown of a Stork agent process must be done manually, e.g. by connecting to the machine using ssh and stopping the agent there.
+This will terminate the connection between the Stork Server and the agent running on the machine, and the server will no longer monitor that machine; however, the Stork Agent process will continue running.
+Complete shutdown of a Stork Agent process must be done manually, e.g. by connecting to the machine using ssh and stopping the agent there.
 The preferred way to achieve that is to issue the ``killall stork-agent`` command.